vinitp2/Weather_Dashboard/README.md

 The users can also select from the city names listed below the search bar as searched city history.
 </p>

-<h3>The following is the list of APIs that were used in this website:</h3>
+<h3>The following is the list of APIs that were used in this website :</h3>

 <ul>
 <li><a href ="https://day.js.org/en/"> Day.js</li>